Home > Funding > Warmer Homes Scotland

 • Live in the home as your main residence

-• Have lived there for at least 12 months (unless in receipt of a DS1500 or BASRiS form)
+• Have lived there for at least at least six months (unless in receipt of an SR1, a DS1500 or a BASRiS form)

-• Live in home with a poor energy rating - this will be assessed by a surveyor
+• Live in a home with a poor energy rating - this will be assessed by Warmworks

-• Live in a home that meets the tolerable living standard set out in the Housing (Scotland) Act 2006 or, where the home does not meet the tolerable living standard, this will not impact on the effectiveness of the measures recommended for installation under the scheme
+• Live in a home that meets the tolerable living standard set out in the Housing (Scotland) Act 2006 or, where the home does not meet the tolerable living standard, this will not impact on the effectiveness of the recommended improvements for installation under the programme

 • Attendance Allowance

-• Council tax benefit/reduction scheme (excluding 25% discount e.g. single person or student)
+• Council Tax Reduction (excluding 25% discount e.g. students or single persons)

 • Child Tax Credit